mujavidb/commandLineConcepts/README.md

 After running `ln -s` I created a new file called `mylink`.
 After running the `ls` command, you can tell this is a link because the line begins with an `l` instead of a `d` or `-`.
 You can also see the original file which it links back to.

 If I chose to read, write or execute the file `mylink` the action would instead occur on `~/.bashrc`.
-However, if I move or delete `mylink` the change would happen on the symbolic link file and not on `~/.bashrc`.
+However, if I change the location or delete `mylink` the change would happen to the symbolic link file and not on `~/.bashrc`.